All in Favor

 All in Favor (Votemos) is a 2025 Spanish comedy-drama film directed by Santiago Requejo.
 Its ensemble cast features Clara Lago, Tito Valverde, Gonzalo de Castro, Raúl Fernández de Pablo, Neus Sanz, Christian Checa, and Charo Reina.

 Plot

 Set in a building in the centre of Madrid, the plot tackles the prejudices of a neighborhood association revolting by news concerning the announced arrival of a new tenant with mental health issues.

 Production

 All in Favour is a full-length adaptation of Santiago Requejo's short film Votamos.
 The short film also spawned a stage version that premiered in Buenos Aires in April 2023.
 The film is a 02:59 Films and Pris & Batty Films production with support from the department of Culture of the Community of Madrid.
 It was shot in Madrid in September 2024.

 Release

 The film was presented at Kinépolis Paterna on 9 June 2025.
-It is set to be released theatrically in Spain by DeAPlaneta on 12 June 2025.
+It was released theatrically in Spain by DeAPlaneta on 12 June 2025.